Welcome to Riverdale Temple

 - What are Riverdale Temple services like?

-5:00 PM – 6:00 PM we hold a “Tot Shabbat” for children five years old and under (older siblings welcome).
-This spirited 30-minute service includes singing, dancing, the lighting of the Shabbat candles, prayer, storytelling, crafts — and concludes with Kiddush (the blessing over grape juice) and Motzi (the blessing over the bread, or challah, along with a favorite nursery school song) — and pizza.
+Twice a month we host a Tot Shabbat from 5:00 PM – 6:00 PM for children five years old and under (older siblings welcome) and their families.
+This spirited 30-minute service with the rabbi and cantor, includes singing, dancing, the lighting of the Shabbat candles, prayer, storytelling, and concludes with Kiddush (the blessing over grape juice) and Motzi (the blessing over the challah) — and a Potluck dinner!

 - What about parking?

-No worries – there is always plenty of free, on-site parking at Riverdale Temple.
+There is always plenty of free, on-site parking at Riverdale Temple.